-Duggar testified that they had a project in Southern California where the prime contractor provided them with the prevailing wage determination and classification for Laborer.
+Duggar further testified that they had a project in Southern California where the prime contractor provided them with the prevailing wage determination and classification for Laborer.
 Both Ancheta and Duggar testified that they used the Southern California Laborer prevailing wage determination for their Northern California jobs.
-Ancheta and Duggar could not verify if the scope of work, classification, and wage determination for Laborers in Southern California are different for projects in Northern California.
+Ancheta and Duggar were not aware that the scope of work, classification, and wage determination for Laborers in Southern California were different for projects in Northern California.